ULNA ANATOMY

 • Attachment point for the Brachialis muscle

-• Plays critical role in elbow flexion
+• Plays critical role in your elbow flexion

 Radial Notch